Intel i860: Implementations

-The first implementation of the i860 architecture is the i860 XR microprocessor (code-named N10), which ran at 25, 33, or 40 MHz.
+The first implementation of the i860 architecture is the i860 XR microprocessor (code-named N10, after which Microsoft's engineers coined the name "NT" for N-ten), which ran at 25, 33, or 40 MHz.
 The second-generation i860 XP microprocessor (code named N11) added 4 Mbyte pages, larger on-chip caches, second level cache support, faster buses, and hardware support for bus snooping to provide cache coherence in multiprocessor systems.
 A process shrink for the XP from 1 μm to 0.8 μm using the CHMOS V process increased the clock to 40 and 50 MHz.
 Both microprocessors supported the same instruction set for application programs.

 Technical features

 The i860 combined a number of features that were unique at the time, most notably its very long instruction word (VLIW) architecture and powerful support for high-speed floating-point operations.
 The design uses two classes of instructions: "core" instructions which use a 32-bit ALU, and "floating-point or graphics" instructions which operate on a floating-point adder, a floating-point multiplier, or a 64-bit integer graphics unit.
 The system had separate pipelines for the ALU, floating-point adder, floating-point multiplier, and graphics unit.
 It can fetch and decode one "core" instruction and one "floating-point or graphics" instruction per clock.
 When using dual-operation floating-point instructions (which transfer values between subsequent dual-operation instructions), it is able to execute up to three operations (one ALU, one floating-point multiply, and one floating-point add-or-subtract) per clock.

 All of the data buses were at least 64 bits wide.
 The internal memory bus to the cache, for instance, was 128 bits wide.

 The "core" class instructions use thirty-two 32-bit integer registers.
 But the "floating-point or graphics" instructions use a register file that can be accessed by the floating point units as either thirty-two 32-bit, sixteen 64-bit, or eight 128-bit floating-point registers, or that can be accessed by the graphics unit as sixteen 64-bit integer registers.

 The "core" unit is responsible for fetching instructions, and in the normal "single-instruction" mode can fetch one 32-bit "core" or one 32-bit "floating point or graphics" instruction per cycle.
 But when executing in dual-instruction mode, the instruction cache is accessed as VLIW instructions consisting of a 32-bit "core" instruction paired with a 32-bit "floating-point or graphics" instruction, simultaneously fetched together over a 64-bit bus.